Robert Chad Hakim, PharmD, BCCCP

 Hemorrhoids and Anal Disorders

-A variety of ailments affecting the anus and rectum are referred to as hemorrhoids and anal problems; these conditions cause discomfort and frequent humiliation for
+A variety of ailments affecting the anus and rectum are referred to as hemorrhoids and anal problems; these conditions cause discomfort and frequent humiliation for individuals who have them.
+Anal fissures, hemorrhoids diverticular disorders, intestinal blockage, and malnourishment are among these conditions that are of significant concern.
+For these disorders to be effectively managed and

 Read More »